By Julie Ershadi

 “I attended a school full of do-rageh [half-Iranian] kids like myself in Iran,” he said.
 “The hardships of losing everything in a Revolution, the harassment we faced in school, and the blatant discrimination that our fathers faced at work in part because of the misrepresentations on TV, in films and on the news only made us more resilient and made our family bonds stronger.”

 The in-game art is designed to represent different aspects of Iranian history leading up to the 1953 overthrow, including the Qajar shah’s oil concession to a British subject, William Knox D’Arcy, in 1901.
 Oil barrels strewn across one scene are decorated with portraits of Mozaffar ad-Din Shah Qajar, who granted the concession that led to the creation of the British Petroleum (BP) company.

 ValaNejad’s ultimate aim is to educate the rest of the world about Iran.
 The intended audience is American students who might wish to learn more about this intricate chapter in world history, or better yet, those who don’t know a single thing about Mossadegh, the Shah, or the CIA.

-To expose audiences to the subject, ValaNejad and Brinson made the game available for free to download on Mac and PC in 2011 through the USC game design school’s publishing label.
+To expose audiences to the subject, ValaNejad and Brinson made the game available for free downloads on Mac and PC in 2011 through the USC game design school’s publishing label.

 “People bumped into it by accident, which is the goal,” Brinson said in an interview at his office on the USC campus.
 “The amount of money we could’ve made on it is not nearly as valuable as having all sorts of people serendipitously learn about Mossadegh.”